Family of Sheffield man who died from asbestos-related cancer appeal for information from former colleagues

 The family of a Sheffield man who died from asbestos-related cancer have launched an appeal for information from his former work colleagues.

-His wife Jacqueline, son Richard and daughter Helen have instructed specialist lawyers at Irwin Mitchell to help investigate how Roger came into contact with the substance.
+His wife Jacqueline, son Richard and daughter Helen have instructed specialist asbestos-related disease lawyers at Irwin Mitchell to help investigate how Roger came to be exposed to asbestos during his years of employment.

-Roger’s family have joined forces with the firm to appeal to his former work colleagues at the Co-operative Garage on Bellhouse Road from the late 1970s to 1995 to come forward with any information they have which may help with the investigation.
+Roger’s family have joined forces with the firm to appeal to his former work colleagues at the Co-operative Garage on Bell House Road in Sheffield from the late 1970s to 1995 to come forward with any information they have which may help with the investigation.

 Jacqueline said: “Roger was diagnosed with mesothelioma about 13 months before he passed away and it was so upsetting to see him suffer the way he did.